phpearth/conduct/README.md

 incident.
 Wherever possible, we ask you to not disclose information about the incident publicly until we properly address the situation.
 This includes not posting on social media about the incident until we have had an opportunity to ensure the safety of all involved.
-Code of conduct violations may be reported by contacting the project team at `conduct AT php.earth`.